 Overarching theme: "Borderlands: Peripheries have much to teach the center"

-This year’s three Study Trip destinations are all united by a "borderland" theme.
-Observing and analysing the particularities of "borderlands" will help us to understand many important processes of cooperation between people and groups in the context of globalization and Europeanization.
-Moreover, this exploration will assist us in perceiving two key threads: the weight of the past that remains in local communities, and the free choices of the past that have been guided by positive values essential for peaceful coexistence and innovation.
+This year’s three Study Trip destinations were all united by a "borderland" theme.
+Observing and analysing the particularities of "borderlands" helped us to understand many important processes of cooperation between people and groups in the context of globalization and Europeanization.
+Moreover, this exploration assisted us in perceiving two key threads: the weight of the past that remains in local communities, and the free choices of the past that have been guided by positive values essential for peaceful coexistence and innovation.
 The first is a tendency toward self-destruction, wherein borderland communities can be manipulated to tear apart their collective tissue.
 The second is a creative inspiration, displaying the ways in which the distinct characteristics of borderlands lead to the formation of communities.
 The phenomenon of borderlands is universal and they can be found across the globe, in places such as former Yugoslavia, Uruguay, North/South Tyrol, Sudan, Alsace-Lorraine, the Kurdistan region and Transnistria.
 The past, present and future of these areas has taken on international significance, and hard-fought battles – both diplomatic and military – will continue to be waged over them precisely because of their "borderland" nature.
 Right here in the middle of Europe, we have the extraordinary opportunity to investigate different manifestations of this phenomenon and will do so as part of the Study Trips.

 Borders inherently create divisions, regardless of whether they are lines on a map or imagined partitions between social groups.
 But only rarely are borders representative of a clear break from one category to the next.
 This fluid melding between sectors offers the opportunity to puncture premises that undergird worldviews formed at the centre.
 When nationalism, for example, is seen from the centre, it appears to be a foregone conclusion, an obvious expression of the majority culture.
 At the margins, however, a completely different set of conditions make nationalism appear contingent, contested and less essential.
 Thus borderlands represent more than the meeting or overlapping of various boundaries, either political, ethnic, cultural, linguistic or religious; they are valuable as models for our multi-layered world.
 Borderland populations have been shaped not only by their inherent diversity, but also by their role as a subject and object of various social and political forces.
 The people of the borderlands have always needed to find ways to live together, and this has been misunderstood from centres of political power.
 At base, borderlands epitomize the liminal characteristics of the human social experience.
 Revisiting borderlands, both physical and ideological, will allow us to work against oversimplification, dualism and essentialism across frontiers of time and space.
 The study trips will use the east-central European space as a proving ground for testing our assumptions in ways that resonate beyond this part of the world.
-Each of the destinations invite lively debate over the meaning of basic concepts such as territory, ethnicity, language, climate, environment, trade and sovereignty.
+Each of the destinations invited lively debate over the meaning of basic concepts such as territory, ethnicity, language, climate, environment, trade and sovereignty.

 "Galicia – a laboratory of myths"